JocysCom/UMQF/MORA/analysis/bible/entities/noah-actions.md

 ### 1 Family (8) - saved from extinction

+Context: Noah built an ark according to God's instructions, saving his family from the global flood.

 - ΔOS = +1.00 (Survival of the flood)
 - VSA (Advanced)
   - Recognition 0.07 (Advanced)